 - If you plant bare-root trees, cut back the branches on the top of the tree to about one-half of their original length.

-- Spread a couple of inches of mulch around the base of the tree, keeping it away from the bark on the trunk.
+- Spread a couple of inches of mulch around the base of the tree, keeping it away from the bark on the trunk (about 3 inches away).

 - Water your newly planted tree well.
 Go slowly; let the water absorb before adding more.
 The water helps settle the soil around the roots, getting rid of any air pockets that may have formed when you were filling the hole in.